 - Bias

-These concerns are described in the PDF below.
+These concerns are described in detail in this PDF.

 Ready-to-Implement Workshops on Student Evaluations of Teaching (SETs)

-Below are two “workshops in a box,” ready to be implemented on campus.
+Below are two workshops ready to be implemented on your campus.

 SET Workshop I. Using Existing SETs: Uses, Issues, and Best Practices